CGAL/cgal-web/_posts/2021-04-01-Clubhouse.md

 and let us know if you want to listen or speak.
 Don't send us your CV, but also more than just your email address - after all we have to make a choice.
 What are your achievements?
 What burning question do you have?
 Or whatever you can imagine to convince us to pick you.
-We will strive for a mixed audience, and only for thoseof you  who want to speak, we will organize a short interview to hear if you really come across.</p>
+We will strive for a mixed audience, and only for those of you  who want to speak, we will organize a short interview to hear if you really come across.</p>

 <h3>GDPR</h3>